 How to Get Around Anafi Greece

-Besides the municipal bus, there are also 2 taxis that work 24/7 on the island.
-If you need one their numbers are:
+Besides the municipal bus, 2 taxis work 24/7 on the island.
+Their numbers are:

 • Giannis, +30 6987 950445